tris203/precognition.nvim/CONTEXT.md

 The buffer position where Vim would land after a Motion, even when that is the current position.
 _Avoid_: Location, place, mark

+**Target Character Hint**:
+An Inline Hint that previews the first same-line occurrence of a unique character reachable by an `f` or `F` Motion from either side of the cursor.
+_Avoid_: Word jump hint, eyeliner mark

 **Peek**:
 A temporary display of Hints until the next cursor movement, insert mode entry, or buffer exit.
 _Avoid_: Preview, flash